-- Ask students who finish all of the sets quickly to use Chart D to write their own expression (number sentence) in the box at the top of the chart. - Using the expression (number sentence) they wrote in the box, the students will create and write their own expression (number sentence) under the appropriate headings "greater than", "less than", and "equal to" to show their understanding of greater than, less than, and equal to.
+- Ask students who finish all of the sets quickly to use Chart D to write their own expression (number sentence) or picture representation or number in the box at the top of the chart. - Using the expression (number sentence) or picture representation or number they wrote in the box, the students will create and write their own expression (number sentence), picture representation, or number under the appropriate headings "greater than", "less than", and "equal to" to show their understanding of greater than, less than, and equal to.

-Whole-class discussion/reflection (10 minutes) Carpet Time
+Part 3: Whole-class discussion/reflection (10 minutes) Carpet Time

-- Focus discussion on strategies used by charting student's strategy used. - Conclude the lesson by discussing and generalizing what has been learned. - The generalization involves first extending what has been learned to new examples, and then examining some of the conclusions students came up with. - Allow pairs to bring up some of their work samples and share their thinking. - The purpose of this discussion is to explore the processes involved in a range of different approaches. - The aim is to get students to understand and share their reasoning, not just checking that everyone found the correct matches.
+- Focus discussion on strategies used by charting student's strategy used. - Conclude the lesson by discussing and generalizing what has been learned. - The generalization involves first extending what has been learned to new examples, and then examining some of the conclusions students came up with. - Allow groups to bring up some of their work samples and share their thinking. - The purpose of this discussion is to explore the processes involved in a range of different approaches. - The aim is to get students to understand and share their reasoning, not just checking that everyone found the correct matches.